You are tuned to the most listened-to radio talk show in America, hosted by me, living legend Rush Limbaugh, a harmless, lovable little fuzzball.

 So they do have positions.

-They're just not positions that they want to uh really articulate.
+They're just not positions that they want to really articulate.

-Uh Grace Napolitano, Democrat California Hispanic Caucus chairman said she wasn't even familiar with the new agenda document, but that she would follow up on the concern expressed by Gutierrez, that would be Luis Gutierrez, and others.
+Grace Napolitano, Democrat California Hispanic caucus chairman, said she wasn't even familiar with the new agenda document, but that she would follow up on the concern expressed by Gutierrez, that would be Luis Gutierrez, and others.

 She said the Hispanic caucus was 100% unified behind the view that there needs to be comprehensive immigration reform, which means nothing.

-Comprehensive immigration reform is proposed in the Senate is just a continuation of the failed policies of the past called reform.
+Comprehensive immigration reform as proposed in the Senate is just a continuation of the failed policies of the past called reform.

-Uh uh Napolitano said, I I can't give you reason for why they've uh not been inclusive.
+Napolitano said, I can't give you a reason for why they've not been inclusive.

 It'll continue.

-They know it's not a winning issue for them.
+They know it's not a winning issue for them, Grace.

-They know it's not they don't care about issues on which they're not gonna win anything.
+They don't care about issues on which they're not going to win anything.

 They don't stand for anything that is positive, upbeat, and productive.